 Julie Van Ness (Co-Founder of West Linn Community Task Force now CLA)

-This is a high school student volunteer group.
+This is a high school student volunteer group changing the way we see and speak of substance use and mental health disorders.
 Students of each grade level at local high schools comprise the Teen Advisory Board.
 These courageous, thoughtful, and supportive TAB students — today more than 200+ strong at West Linn High School — provide input and critical feedback to Community Living Above regarding teen activities and events that help by bringing awareness, education, and advocacy for peers whose lives are affected by influences that don’t support being the best they can be.
 TAB students also organize and support TAB-run student outreach activities as well as being a one-on-one face in the hallways of school and monthly lunch/support gatherings.

 Support, grace, and acceptance is imperative and can be learned by sharing information and experiences, giving emotional support, which gives hope.